 The updated guideline strengthens or reaffirms the majority of 2013 recommendations for patients with lung adenocarcinoma, and it also recommends testing for some new genes.
-Most notably, the guideline provides answers to these important clinical questions:
+Most notably, it provides answers to these important clinical questions:

 - Which new genes should be tested for lung cancer patients?